jannikmi/timezonefinder/docs/3_about.rst

     in memory mode: True
-    Numba: ON (timezonefinder)
+    Numba: ON (JIT compiled functions in use)

     startup time: 0.03545s

-    in memory mode: True
-    Numba: ON (JIT compiled functions in use)

     testing 100000 realistic points
     total time: 2.0659s